Art Saaf

 romance comic, by Art Saaf (National, 1952)

-From 1954, he was also active in television.
+From 1954, Saaf left comics and focused on a career in the television field.
 He got a job at the Kudner Agency as assistant TV art director, creating storyboards for the commercials on the Jackie Gleason Show.
 In the late 1950s, Artie Saaf became a freelancer.
-Throughout the 1960s, he did work for the many agencies, doing many TV visual and storyboard assignmentst.
-Saaf also did comic works until the late 1980s, as well as illustrations for Highlights for Children magazine.
+Throughout the 1960s, he did work for the many agencies, doing many TV visual and storyboard assignments.

 cover for UFO and Outer Space, by Art Saaf (1979)